 Much like its name implies, South Haven is home to quality beaches along the southeasterly shore of Lake Michigan in the south of the state.
 Find wide stretches of sand and dunes like the best South Beach, complete with a charming set of blue stairs over the dunes, with sands on one side and majestic waters on the other.
 Visit the cute town with its high marks for the splash pad and enjoy the glittering lake in any style you like.
+The Michigan Maritime Museum is an engaging stop, offering a glimpse into the maritime history of the Great Lakes.
 Hike through the nature preserves and protected waterfront parks and find the red lighthouse on a jutting outcrop in Lake Michigan.

-The Aqua Park at Lake Arvesta Farms offers sports fans wakeboarding, water skiing, and kneeboarding, along with a unique and challenging obstacle course along the waters.
+The Aqua Park at Lake Arvesta Farms provides sports fans wakeboarding, water skiing, and kneeboarding, along with a challenging obstacle course along the waters.
+For movie enthusiasts, the Michigan Theatre is a restored 1920s venue showcasing films and live performances.
 Families love its pickleball courts, mini golf, and a disc golf course under the verdantly lush tree tops.
 Head downtown for a shopping spree that includes a few farmers markets and a stop at Clementine's Bar, which is housed in a historic bank from 1896.
 Its old-timey, Instagram-worthy vibe and restaurant-style food will relax you in a bar setting with caramel and chocolate martinis amid century-old sights.

 This town along the vast Lake Michigan shoreline in Leelanau County justifies its pretty boisterous name by being the center of Michigan's most treasured park, Sleeping Bear Dunes National Lakeshore.
 The park, an empire in itself, is a stunning place for strolls to reconnect with nature over panoramic coastline views, immersive trails, and summertime camping under starry skies.
 Check out Lake Michigan's 450-foot-highest cliffs set here, dominating glittering blue.
 Take the easy hike through the beech maple forest along the Empire Bluff Trail for epic views, rent a paddleboard, or take the well-marked Pierce Stocking Scenic Drive.